The Best Portfolio Management Software Makes Your Life Easier

 One of the best aspects of Personal Capital is how fast and seamlessly your accounts are linked!
 You can be up and running in minutes!

 I was amazed at how fast my complicated investment portfolio was uploaded and analyzed.
 I have more than 10 accounts with multiple investments within each account.
+Here’s a sample image of a Personal Capital Dashboard with updated Net worth, cash flow and budgeting data.

 I recently completed a retirement analysis, and increased my annual spending projections.
 The new retirement analysis showed that I’m still fine at the new spending level.
 It was fast and easy.